isomerpages/mot-motac/_minister-value-for-money-award/VD1/SOLUTION.md

       <p class="mb-0 h3  font-weight-bold text-uppercase"> SOLUTION STATEMENT </p>
     </div>
     <div class="col-sm-12 py-2">
-      <p class="mb-0  font-weight-bold">Synergised the capabilities of the suite of systems, namely, AWOS, A-RCR, AIMS and ATIS systems, to collaborate on the reporting on the runway surface condition in a timely, efficient and effective manner for operational safety </p>
+      <p class="mb-0  font-weight-bold">Synergised the capabilities of the suite of systems, namely, AWOS, A-RCR, AIMS and ATIS systems, to collaborate on the reporting of runway surface condition in a timely, efficient and effective manner for operational safety </p>
     </div>
   </div>
   <nav>